Barents Sea: Name

-The Barents Sea was formerly known to Russians as Murmanskoye More, or the "Sea of Murmans" (i.e., their term for Norwegians).
-It appears with this name in sixteenth-century maps, including Gerard Mercator's Map of the Arctic published in his 1595 atlas.
-Its eastern corner, in the region of the Pechora River's estuary, has been known as Pechorskoye Morye, that is, Pechora Sea.
-It was also known as Pomorsky Morye, after the first inhabitants of its shores, the Pomors.
+The Barents Sea was formerly known to Russians as Murmanskoye more (lit.
+'Murman Sea', i.e., their term for Norwegians).
+It appears with this name in 16th-century maps, including Gerard Mercator's Map of the Arctic published in his 1595 atlas.
+Its eastern corner, in the region of the Pechora River's estuary, has been known as Pechorskoye more, that is, Pechora Sea.
+It was also known as Pomorskoye more, after the first inhabitants of its shores, the Pomors, as well as Russkoye more (lit.
+'Russian Sea') or Moskovskoye more (lit.
+'Muscovite Sea').
+The name Murmanskoye more remained in official use until 1853.

 This sea was given its present name by Europeans in honour of Willem Barentsz, a Dutch navigator and explorer.
-Barentsz was the leader of early expeditions to the far north, at the end of the sixteenth century.
+Barentsz was the leader of early expeditions to the far north, at the end of the 16th century.

-The Barents Sea has been called by sailors "The Devil's Dance Floor" due to its unpredictability and difficulty level.
+The Barents Sea has been called by sailors The Devil's Dance Floor due to its unpredictability and difficulty level.

 Ocean rowers call it "Devil's Jaw".
 In 2017, after the first recorded complete man-powered crossing of the Barents Sea from Tromsø to Longyearbyen in a rowboat by the Polar Row expedition, captain Fiann Paul was asked by Norwegian TV2 how a rower would name the Barents Sea.
 Fiann responded that he would name it "Devil's Jaw", adding that the winds you constantly battle are like breath from the devil's nostrils while he holds you in his jaws.

 The harbour of the Murmansk Fjord.